isomerpages/nlb-biblioasia/articles-archive/features/_posts/2014-10-01-post-writing-from-the-periphery-dorothy-cator-in-british-north-borneo.md

 Strobel, M. (1991). *[European women and the second British empire]*.
 Indianapolis: Indiana University Press.
 (Not available in NLB’s holdings)

 *[The Singapore and Straits directory for 1894, containing also directories of Sarawak, Labuan, Siam, Johor and the Protected Native States of the Malay Peninsula and an appendix](https://eservice.nlb.gov.sg/item_holding.aspx?bid=5057490)*.
 (1890–1895).
 (1894).
 Singapore; The Singapore & Straits Printing Office.
 (Call no.: RRARE 382.09595 STR; Microfilm no.: NL1180)

+#### **NOTES**

+1 Cator, D. (1905).
+Everyday life among the head-hunters and other experiences east to west (p.
+14).
+London: Longmans, Green and Co.
+(Call no.: RCLOS 991.11 CAT)

+2 Cator, 1905, p.
+14.

+3 Background information on the Cators was sorely lacking in Everyday life among the head-hunters as the author generally omitted names of persons, dates and other biographical details.
+The following profile of Dick Cator in North Borneo was gleaned from the 1890 to 1895 editions of The Singapore and Straits Directory.
+Dick Cator began his stint in the British North Borneo Government in 1889/90 as a 3rd Class Magistrate at Province Alcock.
+By 1891, he had transferred to Sandakan, becoming a cadet in the East Coast District and a 3rd Class Magistrate at the Police Court & Court of Requests, Sandakan.
+He was appointed Acting Assistant Government Secretary in 1892.
+The next year he returned home to fetch Dorothy.
+The pair married in London and immediately left for North Borneo.
+By 1894, Dick was Secretary to the Governor and promoted to 2nd Class Magistrate.
+He continued to be Secretary in 1895 but relinquished his position as Magistrate.
+Dorothy Cator was listed in the “Ladies’ Directory” of British North Borneo for the years 1894 and 1895.
+The Cators ceased to be listed in the Directory from 1896 onwards.

+4 The Singapore and Straits directory for 1894, containing also directories of Sarawak, Labuan, Siam, Johor and the Protected Native States of the Malay Peninsula and an appendix (pp. 270, 272).
+(1894).
+Singapore; The Singapore & Straits Printing Office.
+(Call no.: RRARE 382.09595 STR; Microfilm no.: NL1180)

+5 Cator, 1905, p.
+49.

+6 Morgan, S. (1996).
+Place matters: Gendered geography in Victorian women’s travel books about Southeast Asia (p.
+13).
+New Jersey: Rutgers University Press.
+(Call no.: RSING 820.9355 MOR)

+7 Chakrabathy, D. (2000).
+Provincialising Europe: Postcolonial thought and historical difference (p.
+5).
+Princeton: Princeton University Press.
+(Not available in NLB holdings), quoted in Levin, P. (2004).
+Introduction: Why gender and empire? (p.
+6).
+In P. Levine, (Ed.), Gender and empire.
+New York: Oxford University Press.
+(Call no.: R 305.309171241 GEN)

+8 Han, M.L.
+(2003, October).
+From travelogues to guidebooks: Imagining colonial Singapore, 1819–1940.
+Sojourn: Journal of Social issues in Southeast Asia, 18 (2), 257–278, p.
+259. Retrieved from JSTOR via NLB’s eResources website.

+9 Strobel, M. (1991).
+European women and the second British empire (p. xi).
+Indianapolis: Indiana University Press.
+(Not available in NLB holdings)

+10 Doran, C. (1998, June).
+Golden marvels and gilded monsters: two women’s accounts of colonial Malaya.
+Asian Studies Review, 22 (2), 175–192, p.
+176. Retrieved from Taylor & Francis Online website.
+11 Cator, 1905, Introduction.

+12 Morgan, 1996, p.
+19.

+13 Cator, 1905, p.
+52.

+14 Cator, 1905, p.
+26.

+15 Cator, 1905, p.
+25.

+16 Cator, 1905, p.
+56.

+17 Cator, 1905, pp. 60–61.

+18 Cator, 1905, p.
+24.

+19 Cator, 1905, p.
+47.

+20 Cator, 1905, p.
+102.

+21 Cator, 1905, p.
+47.

+22 Levine, 2004, p.
+7.

+23 Levine, 2004, p.
+7.

+24 Cator, 1905, p.
+16.

+25 Cator, 1905, p.
+15.

+26 Cator, 1905, p.
+15.

+27 Meaning to adopt local ways, for example, in dress, language, mannerisms, diet and so on.

+28 Brownfoot, J.N.
+(1984).
+Memsahibs in colonial Malaya: A study of European wives in a British colony and protectorate 1900–1940 (pp. 189–190).
+In H. Callan & S. Ardener (Eds.), The incorporated wife.
+London: Croom Helm.
+(Not available in NLB holdings)
+29 Cator, 1905, p.
+15.

+30 Cator, 1905, pp. 15–16.

+31 Cator, 1905, p.
+61.

+32 Cator, 1905, pp. 105–106.